anthonyrisinger/cga/README.md

 #### Exploring New Possibilities

-We've discovered that traditional vector algebra doesn't directly support the sandwich pattern we observed.
+Analysis shows that traditional vector algebra does not directly support the sandwich pattern we observed.
 The expression $\mathbf{v}' = -\mathbf{n}\mathbf{v}\mathbf{n}$ requires a multiplication that preserves both magnitude and directional information while producing another vector—something neither the dot nor cross product provides.

 This observation suggests exploring whether new algebraic structures might offer additional capabilities.
 Such a product would need to:
 1. Combine vectors to produce new geometric objects